 Code switching can be viewed as a sequence labelling problem, where the goal is to label tokens representing switch points.
-Rule-based systems While machine learning sequence models are the norm in academic research, many commercial approaches are often based on hand-written lists of rules, with some smaller amount of supervised machine learning.
+While machine learning sequence models are the norm in academic research, many commercial approaches are often based on hand-written lists of rules, with some smaller amount of supervised machine learning.
 This is especially true for NER.